dwyl/flutter-phoenix-channels-demo/README.md

 In `Phoenix`,
 let's start by creating a
-channel/room for users to join in.
+channel/room for people to join in.

 For this,
 inside the `backend` directory,